Thursday, May 23, 2013

 After 16 years as the university president, Edward G. Coll, Jr. took me out to lunch one day, saying I was the most impressive young man he saw in a long time.
 He said that I was a great salesman and organizer.
 He hoped that I would raise money for the school like I did for the student groups.
 Later that year, he bestowed his President's Award at a dinner banquet in my honor!
 It recognized my "hard work" for the betterment of Student Life on campus.

 I experienced four years of different roommates.
-During three years, I lived in Student Suites with 5 guys: 2 per room.
+Only freshmen lived in dorms.
+During the next three years, I lived in Student Suites with 5 guys: 2 people per room.
+Full of sophomoric glee, I was eager to meet my new roommates.

-I always hoped to have a cute gay one with a supportive family...
+During all my years, I always hoped to have a cute gay one with a family that was supportive of his homosexuality...

 ...but no success.
-I would've been content with a "closeted" one with an disapproving family...
+I would've also been content with a "closeted" one with an disapproving family, but no success.

 Instead, I lived with engineering students who fixated on their spreadsheets, "loner" guys who avoided us, and quasi-sporty ones.
 They swung baseball bats that dented our walls, left muddy soccer cleats in the living room, dangled crotch cups from laundry lines in the bathroom, and piled dirty dishes in the kitchen sink.